 Here are answers to a number of frequently asked questions about the HyperDuino.
 If you don't find the answer you're looking for though, just use the "Contact" tab above to send us your question.

 Frequently Asked Questions

 Where is the best documentation on the HyperDuino Kit itself?

-The Tutorial tab above leads to the HyperDuino Tutorial, which is a Google doc that is frequently updated, and those changes are immediately reflected in the document whenever you open it.
+The Tutorials tab above leads to the HyperDuino Tutorial, which is a Google doc that is frequently updated, and those changes are immediately reflected in the document whenever you open it.

 Along with that, the various pages here that make up this HyperDuino website have a lot of excellent information.

 Also, be sure to follow @hyperduino on Twitter.
 It's part of a great community of talented people sharing ideas, help, and projects.

 What's the youngest age that can use the HyperDuino?